Montreal-Quakers/website/home.md

 * [Sunday Meeting](/directions) at 11 a.m. on Zoom ([contact us for the link](/contact)) **and** in person near Lionel-Groulx metro.
 Meets only on Zoom the last Sunday of the month.
 * [Midweek Meeting](/midweek), Wednesdays at 7PM on Zoom.
 * [Quebec City Worship Group](/quebec), first Sunday of the month at 11 AM in person in Lévis.
-* [Laurentian Worship Group](/laurentians), restarting in spring 2022: Sundays at 10:30 AM in Saint-Hippolyte in person.
+{% comment %} * [Laurentian Worship Group](/laurentians), restarting in spring 2022: Sundays at 10:30 AM in Saint-Hippolyte in person.{% endcomment %}
 * [South Shore Worship Group](/south_shore) may form soon after the pandemic, likely in Saint-Lambert.
 [Contact us](/contact) for updates.

 Our meeting joyfully welcomes children — please [contact us](/contact) to confirm the details.
 Please feel welcome to just show up to any of our events.